ddhacks007/SMS-Simulator/README.md

 1. **Open the Dashboard**: Navigate to the dashboard you want to modify in Kibana.

-2. **Click on "Refresh" Button**: In the top-right corner of the dashboard, you'll see a "Refresh" button.
+2. **Click on the "Refresh" Button**: In the top-right corner of the dashboard, you'll see a clock icon.
 Click on it.

-3. **Select a Refresh Interval**: A dropdown menu will appear with various options for refresh intervals.
-You can choose from options like 5 seconds, 10 seconds, 30 seconds, 1 minute, etc. Additionally, you can select "Off" if you don't want the dashboard to automatically refresh.
+3. **Select a Refresh Interval**: A dropdown menu will appear.
+At the bottom, there will be a "Refresh" section.

-4. **Save the Dashboard**: Once you've selected the desired refresh interval, you can save the dashboard if you want to retain this setting for future use.
+4. **Save the Dashboard**: Once you've selected the desired refresh interval, save the dashboard to retain this setting for future use.

 #### Refresh rate